Caparisun/Linear_Regression_Project/README.md

 To increase the precision of the model, the variables that include mostly zero values have to be resampled and balanced.
 We also assume that binning more values into groups could increase accuracy.
 Another topic that wasn't checked was typos.
 We just assumed all values were unique, which is likely untrue.
+We could not identify a causal relationship between high prices and a single variable, it seems like to correlation of multiple values lead to higher prices.

 ## Insights using Tableau